Monday - Friday

-The Assessor is dedicated to the utilization of technology, property appraisal methods, recalcuation, and standards set by ORS; maintaining the basic foundation of property information for the taxpayer and public.
-The Assessor strives to insure understanding of the assessment process and efficient use of resource.
+The assessor is dedicated to the utilization of technology, property appraisal methods, re-calcuation, and standards set by ORS; maintaining the basic foundation of property information for the taxpayer and public.
+The assessor strives to insure understanding of the assessment process and efficient use of resource.

 The County Assessor's office does not provide public boundary lines; determine property zoning; provide easement information, well and septic information; or perform name changes for real property, this is done as a result of property record documentation in the Clerk's office.

 The County Assessor's office does not determine the amount of taxes to be levied.
-Local budget committees within cities, the county and special destricts determine dollar amounts needed in tax levies.
+Local budget committees within cities, the county and special districts determine dollar amounts needed in tax levies.
 The required amounts are placed on the tax rolls by the County Assessor.